join the movement

-Malaika is the Advocacy Intern here at WEDO.
+Malaika is an Advocacy Fellow here at WEDO.
 She works with our Climate Justice Storytelling project where she captures the personal narratives of climate resistors around the world who are working to address climate injustice within their respective communities.
 Malaika studied Environmental Anthropology and Psychology for her Undergraduate coursework.
 It was through her Anthropology program that she developed her passion for environmental justice after traveling to the Brazilian Amazon to learn from indigenous leaders and witness rainforest destruction provoked by profit hungry extractive industries.
 Malaika recently graduated from NYU’s International Affairs Master’s program with a concentration on Environmental Policy.
 Awarded with a Green Grant from NYU’s Office of Sustainability, Malaika collaborated with a research capstone group of three to create a solar powered atmospheric water condenser to provide a technological fix for water insecurity globally.
 With her spare time, Malaika enjoys utilizing her second degree black belt in Karate by teaching free self defense classes for the community.

 Emma is WEDO’s Communications Intern.
 She assists with social media, fact-checking and updating our Gender Climate Tracker App, and supports the WEDO team and Women’s Major Group during United Nations events.
 Emma is an undergraduate Environmental Studies concentrator at Brown University, with a focus on sustainability in development.
 For the past two years she has worked for the University’s Office of Energy and Environment to improve campus sustainability practices, and also served as marketing consultant to the Kellyn Wellness Foundation’s equitable food initiative.